 The demon brothel in Angel won't service vampires.

 Although none of the in-series werewolves have encountered any, there are parties and individuals that think lycanthropes are abominations that should be eliminated.

 There have been arguments that Buffy's pursuit and slaying of vampires is tantamount to this; if the scope exists for vampires to seek redemption for themselves (Spike's journey to regaining his soul at the end of S6note Word of God says that his mission to "make (him) what he was, so Buffy can get what she deserves" is about trying to get his soul back so he can love her, not getting rid of his chip so he can attack her; James Marsters, on the other hand, wasn't buying it), then killing them as soon as they come out of the ground is little more than a racist genocide justified with the no-longer-entirely-true "but they're EEEVIL".
+On the other hand, Spike seems to be the only vampire ever to seek out the return of his soul, and one of only two whose soul has been restored (the other against his will).
+If there were a race of a million people that had two members that had ever been redeemed, with the rest evil serial killers, it is doubtful that killing them would be considered wrong.
+One could still argue, however, that with Willow's power by the end of the series, she might have been able to restore many vampires' souls, thus making killing them unnecessary.
 The argument rumbles on.

 There was a lot of this towards Cole's demonic half in Charmed.

 Witches, of course.
 In one episode, Bruce Campbell appeared as a Witch Hunter who was such a fanatic that he was willing to kill a woman who all evidence suggested was not a witch (her mother was apparently one, and that was good enough for him).